Mauritius Olive White-eye (ref: MOWE - 2020)

 Policies and procedures:

-We have policies designed to ensure the well-being of both workers and volunteers e.g. Accommodation, vehicles etc.
+We have policies designed to ensure the well-being of workers e.g. Accommodation, vehicles etc.

 A questionnaire will be sent to candidates that are short-listed, which will be followed by an interview for the strongest applicants.